AdolfoJCJ/TIE-Dialog/README.md

 <img width="2500" height="1875" alt="Presentación sin título (1)" src="https://github.com/user-attachments/assets/2bdb0244-5b1d-49b3-bef4-09be5c9574dd" />

 ---

 # TIE–Dialog

 ## Multi-signal modeling of conversational transitions, breakdowns, and repair dynamics

-TIE–Dialog is a **Streamlit-based research framework** for analyzing dialogue as a **dynamic informational system evolving over time**.
+TIE–Dialog is a Streamlit-based research framework for analyzing dialogue as a dynamic informational system evolving over time.

 Rather than treating conversation as a sequence of isolated utterances, TIE–Dialog models dialogue as a structured trajectory where:

-* coherence emerges,
+- coherence emerges,
-* destabilizes,
+- destabilizes,
-* reorganizes,
+- reorganizes,
-* and recovers.
+- and recovers.

 The system combines:

-* contextual coherence dynamics,
+- contextual coherence dynamics,
-* structural graph invariants,
+- structural graph invariants,
-* geometric trajectory analysis,
+- geometric trajectory analysis,
-* transition-pressure modeling,
+- transition-pressure modeling,
-* and multi-signal event detection.
+- and multi-signal event detection.

 This enables detection of:

-* breakdown–repair dynamics,
+- breakdown–repair dynamics,
-* semantic drift,
+- semantic drift,
-* structural reorganization,
+- structural reorganization,
-* transition zones,
+- transition zones,
-* participant-level trajectories,
+- participant-level trajectories,
-* and temporally extended conversational phases.
+- and temporally extended conversational phases.

 > **Important:**
-> TIE–Dialog is conceptually inspired by the Theory of Informational Emergence (TIE), but the software itself is intentionally **theory-agnostic**.
+> TIE–Dialog is conceptually inspired by the Theory of Informational Emergence (TIE), but the software itself is intentionally theory-agnostic.
 > It operates entirely on measurable conversational structure without ontological assumptions.

 ---